lhartley870/saguaro-bags/README.md

 * User Authentication

      A user coming to the site for the first time can access the Register page via the navigation bar.
 The user needs to provide their email address, a username, their first and last names and a password to create an account.
-The email, first name and last name are required to contact a user e.g. to confirm purchases, and the first and last names are required for the checkout form.
+The email address is required to contact a user e.g. to confirm purchases, and the first and last names are required for the checkout form.
 If the email address or username entered are already taken, the user will receive an error message.
 The user is asked to verify their email address to activate their account.

     ![View of Register page](readme-documents/feature-screenshots/register-page.png)